HbbTV-Association/ReferenceApplication/doc/integration.md

 ##### method sequence in different player

-There is some notable differences in player initiation sequence between mse-eme and HbbTV -versions.
+There is some notable differences in player initiation sequence between mse-eme and HbbTV -versions due to dashjs library needs its own sequence to work properly.
 Reference application has function `prepareVideoStart()` in **src/catalogue/menu.js** where this sequence is implemented different in case of the player type:

 MSE-EME | HbbTV 1.5 / HbbTV 2.0.1 | Notes